gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 ### Base URL

-While developing and testing your theme, did you notice that the links in the rendered `./public/index.html` file use the full "baseurl" from your `./config.toml` file?
+While developing and testing your theme, did you notice that the links in the rendered `./public/index.html` file use the full "baseURL" from your `./config.toml` file?
 That's because those files are intended to be deployed to your web server.

 Whenever you test your theme, you start Hugo in web server mode (with `hugo server`) and connect to it with your web browser.
-That command is smart enough to replace the "baseurl" with `http://localhost:1313` on the fly, so that the links automatically work for you.
+That command is smart enough to replace the "baseURL" with `http://localhost:1313` on the fly, so that the links automatically work for you.